SecuritySynapse/security-summit-project-report/writing/report.md

 that you provide should have a clear noun and verb.
 Whenever it is possible to do so, please make sure that you do not write any of these goals in passive voice as that would obscure the overall contributions of your project.

+#### Given the stated goals for your project, how well did you achieve them?

+TODO: For each of the goals described in the previous sub-section, please assess on a scale of 1 to 5 (with 1 being the lowest and 5 being the highest) how well you achieved that goal.
+In addition to providing a numerical rating, please furnish a written justification for why you assigned that score.

 #### What is the final version of the abstract of your project?